cc231027/Hanoi/doc/report.md

 2. A **larger disk cannot be placed on top of a smaller disk**.
 3. The **Middle Peg (M)** can be used as an auxiliary peg.

-In this project, we implemented **two solutions**:
+In this project, I implemented **two solutions**:
 - **Recursive Solution**
 - **Iterative Solution (Using a Stack)**

-Additionally, we added **ASCII art visualization** to show the movement of disks in the console.
+Additionally, I added **ASCII art visualization** to show the movement of disks in the console.

 ---